lycheeverse/lychee/README.md

       --host-concurrency <HOST_CONCURRENCY>
           Default maximum concurrent requests per host (default: 10)

-          This limits how many requests can be sent simultaneously to the same host (domain/subdomain).
-This helps prevent overwhelming servers and getting rate-limited.
-Each host is handled independently.
+          This limits the maximum amount of requests that are sent simultaneously to the same host.
+This helps to prevent overwhelming servers and running into rate-limits.
+Use the `hosts` option to configure this on a per-host basis.

           Examples:
-            --host-concurrency 5   # Conservative for slow APIs --host-concurrency 20  # Aggressive for fast APIs
+            --host-concurrency 2   # Conservative for slow APIs --host-concurrency 20  # Aggressive for fast APIs

       --host-stats